calumyan/street-foody/README.md

 ### Running

-If running on Visual Studio Code, go to the terminal and run  <code> dotnet build </code>
+If running on Visual Studio Code, go to the terminal and run  <code> dotnet run </code>
-If using Visual Studio,
+If using Visual Studio, go to the green

 ### Building